In this section, we’ll look at passing Authorization and Authentication information in our requests, by accessing the GitHub REST API.

 public_repo

-- Scoll down and click on
+- Scroll down and click on “Generate token”.

-- You just generated your access token, now copy the token to your clipboard
+- You just generated your access token, now copy the token to your clipboard.

 Storing auth token in a variable

-- Click on the
+- Click on the “Global” environment to add a variable.

-environment to add a variable - Create a variable called
+- Create a variable called

 token

-and paste the token from GitHub as it's value - Now open the Authorization tab and select
+- Now open the Authorization tab and select

 Bearer

-from the dropdown list - Input the token as shown below, make sure that you reference the token in variable format, ie
+- Input the token as shown below, make sure that you reference the token in variable format, i.e.

 <<token>>

-- Click on "Send"
+- Click on “Send”.

 You should now see the response including details about your GitHub account.